andrew-ho/CS4455/Readme.txt

 Music is from Kevin MacLeod (incompetech.com)
 Camera is from Invector
 Humanoid animations are from Mixamo
-Textures are from various sources
+Textures and models are from various sources

 =====================